George Sterling: Legacy and influence

 The single Sterling poem that most influenced other writers (both of poetry and of fiction) was "A Wine of Wizardry".
-The Wikipedia article on that poem describes influenced writers and writings.
+The Wikipedia article on that poem describes writers and writings influenced by "A Wine of Wizardry".
 In 2012, Australian editor Charles Lovecraft published Avatars of Wizardry, an entire book of poems by American, Canadian, and Australian poets influenced by "A Wine of Wizardry".

 Other works by Sterling have influenced writers as well.
 For example, Porter Garnett described how Sterling's 1907 play The Triumph of Bohemia influenced Garnett's 1911 play The Green Knight.

+Writers influenced by Sterling include Jack London (as described in "Life and business career" section above), Clark Ashton Smith, Robinson Jeffers, Audrey Wurdemann, Sinclair Lewis, Ray Bradbury, Porter Garnett, Fritz Leiber, Frances Marion, and others.
+Upton Sinclair described how Sterling taught Mary Craig Sinclair how to write poetry.
+Poet Donald Sidney-Fryer said Clark Ashton Smith, during Sidney-Fryer's meetings with Smith, "made me appreciate Sterling strongly.
+To me Sterling was the epitome of Romanticism which strongly influenced my style of Romanticism".

+Several writers wrote tribute poems to or about Sterling during his lifetime, such as Jack London's poem "George Sterling."
+After Sterling's death, many writers wrote essays or memorial poems about him.
+The most well-known Sterling memorial poem is Lost Harbor by Leslie Nelson Jennings.
+It has been reprinted, excerpted, and quoted hundreds of times in books, magazines, newspapers, and speeches, and on monuments and grave markers.

 As a fictional character

 In addition to Sterling's writings, his colorful life and personality inspired several writers to create fictional characters based on him.